ajahne/blog/_drafts/2019-7-4-key-meetings-to-have-with-your-team.md

 Yup!

 This is for Managers who are looking for ways to connect further with their staff.
 For first time managers learning the ropes.
-This is also for experienced managers who are looking for a refresher, set of resources, or a guide that will help them train new managers.
+This is also for experienced managers who are looking for a refresher, a set of resources, or a guide that will help them train new managers.

 This is also for makers who are or who may be curious of the meetings they are in.
 This is also for the makers who are holding their managers accountable and/or a guide for makers to know what to expect from a good manager!